IGME-202-2221/project-1-Liam6233/README.md

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
--   Camera Movement: _How does the camera move in your game? (if at all)_
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
--   End Condition: _How does a game/round/level end?_
--   Scoring: _How does the player earn points in your game?_
+-   Camera Orientation: Camera has a side view.
+-   Camera Movement: The camera itself does not move, however the objects in the game move giving the illusion that the camera is moving from left to right
+-   Player Health: The player's health is is a life bar where the player can take 5 hits before a game over, if the player has lost health, scoring 150 points restores 1 health.
+-   End Condition: The goal of the game is to survive for as long as possible, therefore the end condition is when the player's health is at 0
+-   Scoring: player gains 20 points by destroying enemies, and 1 point gained for every second the player is alive.

 ### Game Description

-_A brief explanation of your game.
-Inculde what is the objective for the player.
-Think about what would go on the back of a game box._
+Title: Last stand
+Description: You are the last ship in a fleet that was destroyed in a recent space battle between Humanity and an alien menace.
+Escape is impossible so you decide to go down fighting.
+Take on waves of enemies and survive for as long as possible to show those aliens why you shouldn't mess with humanity.

 ### Controls

 -   Movement
-    -   Up:
+    -   Up: W or Up Arrow
-    -   Down:
+    -   Down: S or Down Arrow
-    -   Left:
+    -   Left: A or Left Arrow
-    -   Right:
+    -   Right: D or Right Arrow
+-   Fire/Menu Navigation: Spacebar or Left Mouse Button
--   Fire:
+-   Pause: Tab

 ## You Additions

-_List out what you added to your game to make it different for you_
+- Screen Bound Interactions: Top and Bottom of the screen wrap around like in Exercise 4, but left and right edges are hard borders that stop the player from going beyond them
+- Pause Menu so that player can take break during gameplay.
+- Using Point to Shape Collision for player bullets, where bullets move so fast that it behaves like hitscan
+- to compensate for player having a hitscan weapon, enemies with have unique movement patterns and will take multiple hits to kill
+- Player can shoot as fast as they can press spacebar or Left Mouse Button.
+No automatic fire

 ## Sources